-On August 6, 2020, we entered into Amendment No. 1 to Second Amended and Restated Credit Agreement (the "Amendment"; the 2019 Credit Agreement, as amended by the Amendment, the "Amended Credit Agreement") with the Borrowers, Pioneer Intermediate, Inc., certain subsidiaries of the Borrowers, the lenders party thereto, the U.S. Agent and the Canadian Agent.
+On August 6, 2020, we entered into Amendment No. 1 to the Second Amended and Restated Credit Agreement (the "Amendment"; the 2019 Credit Agreement, as amended by the Amendment, the "Amended Credit Agreement") with the Borrowers, Pioneer Intermediate, Inc., certain subsidiaries of the Borrowers, the lenders party thereto, the U.S. Agent and the Canadian Agent.
 The facility provided pursuant to the Amended Credit Agreement is referred to herein as the "Senior Secured Credit Facility".

 The Senior Secured Credit Facility consists of a senior secured revolving credit facility in an aggregate principal amount of \$25.0 million made available to the U.S. Borrower, of which up to \$2.5 million may be made available for letters of credit and up to \$2.5 million may be made available for swingline loans.
 The Canadian Borrower may make borrowings under the Senior Secured Credit Facility, subject to a \$15.0 million sublimit.
-Total borrowings available to the Borrowers under the Senior Secured Credit Facility is limited to a borrowing base calculated based on eligible receivables, provided that it does not include receivables at Repeat Precision.
-Our borrowing base under the Senior Secured Credit Facility as of March 31, 2021 was \$14.4 million.
+Total borrowings available to the Borrowers under the Senior Secured Credit Facility may be limited subject to a borrowing base calculated on eligible receivables, which does not include receivables at Repeat Precision.
+Our borrowing base under the Senior Secured Credit Facility as of June 30, 2021 was \$10.2 million.
 The Senior Secured Credit Facility will mature on May 1, 2023.
-As of March 31, 2021 and December 31, 2020, we had no outstanding indebtedness under the Senior Secured Credit Facility.
+As of June 30, 2021 and December 31, 2020, we had no outstanding indebtedness under the Senior Secured Credit Facility other than letter of credit commitments of less than \$0.1 million.

 Borrowings under the Senior Secured Credit Facility may be made in U.S. dollars for Adjusted Base Rate Advances, and in U.S. dollars, Canadian dollars or Euros for Eurocurrency Rate Advances (each as defined in the Amended Credit Agreement).
 Such advances bear interest at the Adjusted Base Rate or at the Eurocurrency Rate (each as defined in the Amended Credit Agreement) plus an applicable interest margin between 2.75% and 3.75%, depending on our leverage ratio.
-The applicable interest rate at March 31, 2021 was 3.5%.
-We incurred interest expense related to the Senior Secured Credit Facility, including commitment fees, of \$32 thousand and \$0.2 million for the three months ended March 31, 2021 and 2020, respectively.
+The applicable interest rate at June 30, 2021 was 4.5%.
+We incurred interest expense related to the Senior Secured Credit Facility, including commitment fees, of \$0.1 million and \$0.3 million for the three months ended June 30, 2021 and 2020, respectively, and \$0.1 million and \$0.5 million for the six months ended June 30, 2021 and 2020, respectively.